sg208/sg-vue-pkg/README.md

-# SG208Button NPM Package
+# sg208-button

-This is a simple a Vue 3 component plugin, nothing really fancy.
-It inspired by [Publish a Vue Component to NPM // Vite and Vue 3](https://www.youtube.com/watch?v=5QV9wVc8c7g) (YouTube) with updated Vite config based on latest Vite.
+This is a simple Vue 3 components library with only two components available at this time, `SgButton` and `SgButtonText`.

 ## Installation